 We also conducted two performance experiments on the new mobile extension of the collaborative annotation framework.
 The first test was to see the resource usages of a typical annotation on video streams sent with different encoding parameters from the desktop client.
-The mobile client was running on a HTC Inspire 4g android smartphone with 1GHz Scorpion CPU and 768MB internal memory.
-Multiple video streams were sent to the smartphone with different FPS (frame per second) and quality.
-The test results are shown in the following Figure 6.3 and Figure 6.4.
+The mobile client was running on a HTC Inspire 4g android smart phone with 1GHz Scorpion CPU and 768MB internal memory.
+Multiple video streams were sent to the smart phone with different FPS (frame per second) and quality.
+The test results are shown in the following Figure 7.2.1.

-Figure 6.3: CPU usage of playing video streams with different parameters.

-The test results show that the CPU usage of the smartphone falls below 30% for a typical H.263 video stream with 25 FPS and video quality 80.
+Figure 7.3: Resource usages of playing video streams with different parameters a typical H.263 video stream with 25 FPS and video quality 80.
 And the memory consumption is managed within the limitation of regular android apps (16MB per app).
 This proves that our mobile client can be quite responsive to user interactions such as adding annotations and replaying past ones.